 Sunscreen The higher the SPF coverage the better, but remember to re-apply it regularly.
 Don’t forget to cover all exposed areas, including (and this will sound weird) your lips (lip balm/chapstick) and under your nose and chin!
 The sun will reflect up from the salt surface and can still burn areas you would not expect.
 Waterproof sunscreen is also a good idea as you may sweat in the heat.

 Clothing Long pants are recommended to protect against the sun.
 I recommend long, lightweight pants- Cargo pants or hiking pants work really well.
 Once again this is about personal preference.

 Though we expect it to be hot during the day, you may need a lightweight sweater as the mornings tend to be a cool.

 Closed toe shoes are best so that the salt doesn’t rub against your feet.
 Make sure they are comfortable!
 Shoes should be ones that you don’t mind getting rid of after the event (don’t wear your good trainers!).
 Bring a spare pair for the evening and/or traveling.

 Camera To snap those wonderful memories.

-Shade There are no stand or shading for spectators out there.
+Shade There are no stands or shading for spectators out there.
 You can bring your own semi permanent shading such as ez-ups or similar.
 Some spectators stake their spot to watch with their vehicle near by tuned into our FM radio station to hear what is going on.
 A tarp for the ground will also help keep salt off some surfaces.
 Don’t forget to take it down each night as the evening/night winds can be very severe.
 Many ez-ups have been destroyed due to this.